ArthurGareginyan/rss-feed-icon-for-specificfeedscom/readme.txt

 == Upgrade Notice ==
-= 1.6 =
-* Authors URI changed.
-* Donate link changed.
-* Localization improved.
-* .pot file updated.
-= 1.5 =
-* Added filter to allow shortcodes in the text widgets.
-= 1.4 =
-* Removed more unused do_action() from settings_page.php file.
-= 1.3 =
-* Changed the style of title in plugin's page.
-* The stylesheet of plugin's page moved to separate file.
-* The name of plugin's page changed to "specificfeeds-icon.php".
-* The LICENSE file renamed to LICENSE.txt.
-= 1.2 =
-Please update to new version!
-= 1.1 =
+= 2.0 =
-Please update to new version!
+Please update to new release!
 = 1.0 =
 Please update to first stable release!
+= 0.2 =
+Please update to beta version.